sashalex007/quartz_blog/content/leetcode/Trapping rain water.md

 ![[IMG_DAACF2CDFBA3-1.jpeg]]

 **Review 1**
 I don't know how many times I have solved this problem, but every time I get destroyed by the edge cases.
 I have realized why this is the case after seeing the implementation above.
 Simply put, this is the ugliest and weirdest code that I have ever seen in my life.
 Why?
 Well lets start with `while l < r:`...this is weird and rarely used, prefer `while l <= r:`.
-Also, incrementing the pointers at the start of the conditional should be illegal.
+Also, incrementing the pointers at the start of the conditional should be punishable by jail.
 These are contrived devices I came up with to deal with edge cases.
 No chance to come up with these in an interview.

 The two-pointer implementation in the editorial is too clever and I think not generic enough for followups.
 Also the stacks implementation feels extremely contrived.